tristaavrilia/trista_seenit/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
-Thank you for checking out my movie search and details app!
-I hope you enjoy exploring it as much as I enjoyed building it.
+The project was forked from [https://github.com/Tajmirul/movies-tmdb]

+Thank you for checking out!